MJ Melendez Preview, Player Props: Royals vs. Pirates

 - The pitching staff for the Pirates has a collective 8.7 K/9, which ranks 17th in MLB.

-- The Pirates have the 21st-ranked team ERA among all MLB pitching staffs (4.56).
+- The Pirates have a 4.55 team ERA that ranks 21st across all league pitching staffs.

-- The Pirates allow the seventh-fewest home runs in baseball (142 total, 1.1 per game).
+- Pirates pitchers combine to give up the fifth-fewest home runs in baseball (142 total, 1.1 per game).

-- The Pirates will look to Selby (1-0) in his second start of the season.
+- Jackson (0-1) takes the mound for the Pirates to make his third start of the season.

-- The right-hander last pitched on Saturday against the Chicago Cubs, when he tossed two scoreless innings without surrendering a hit.
+- His most recent appearance came out of the bullpen on Thursday when the right-hander threw six innings against the Chicago Cubs, surrendering two earned runs while allowing six hits.

 © 2023 Data Skrive.
 All rights reserved.